Clinical Research Coordinator with focus on psychedelics

 Position description:

-The Research Coordinator has the opportunity to work on all aspects of the research process, from design to dissemination.
-Research duties include, but are not limited to: managing research projects in the lab; creating protocols and stimuli; administering experiments; recruiting participants; managing research assistants; organizing lab meetings; conducting literature searches; coding and analyzing data; assisting with manuscript editing and preparation; and preparing conference presentations.
+Research Associates have the opportunity to work on all aspects of the research process, from design to dissemination.
+Research duties include, but are not limited to: collecting data; managing research projects in the lab; creating protocols and stimuli; administering experiments; recruiting participants; managing research assistants; organizing lab meetings; conducting literature searches; coding and analyzing data; assisting with manuscript editing and preparation; and preparing conference presentations.
 They are also likely to be a co-author on manuscripts submitted for publication.
-Some of the research coordinator’s time may also go to administrative tasks that are not always directly tied to research.
+Some of the research associate’s time may also go to administrative tasks that are not always directly tied to research.

-Current research at the center focuses on psychedelics, MDMA assisted psychotherapy, social anxiety, shame, compassion, belongingness, social signaling functions of emotion, OCD, processes of change in psychotherapy, and Acceptance and Commitment Therapy.
-A large portion of this person’s time will be spent supporting an upcoming randomized trial of MDMA-assisted psychotherapy for social anxiety disorder.
+Current research at the center focuses on psychedelics, MDMA assisted-therapy, social anxiety, shame, compassion, belongingness, social signaling functions of emotion, racial affect among White people, processes of change in psychotherapy, and Acceptance and Commitment Therapy.
+A large portion of the research associate’s time is spent supporting an ongoing randomized trial of MDMA-assisted psychotherapy for social anxiety disorder in collaboration with the Oregon Research Institute Center for Evaluation Studies.

 Responsibilities: